TaiTitans/lover-c-/README.md

 # lover-c-
 Do you want a lover? :>
-Test code and firt code !
+Test code and first code !
 Just for fun !